-The study of language from a computer science perspective has baffled experts for many years.
-Even though we now have a greater understanding of how it works, language is still a mystery to be solved.
+The study of natural language understanding from a computer science perspective has baffled experts for many years.
+Yet, even though we better understand how it works, language is still a mystery to be solved.

-What is Natural Language Processing
+What is Natural Language Processing?

 Just as computers make sense of different types of data, it is possible to make sense of language.
 After all, language is just another form of data.
-However, in order to make sense out of it, computers first need to interpret it and transform it into something they can understand.
+However, for machines to understand language, computers first need to interpret it and transform it into something they can understand.

 The NLP process resembles something like this:

 - Voice output is reproduced for the computer.

 - The computer receives the input and registers it.

 - The registered information is transformed into text.